CodingIsBliss/KuduLiteWiki/Using-NEWUI.md

 ![Switching back to Legacy UI](./images/legacyui-newui.png)

+Users can switch back to new UI by browsing to `/newui`

 Kudu Bash:
 Kudu Bash is now uses the same code path as WebSSH to the webapp.
 This provides a much smoother experience and fixes problems like auto-complete not working on the Bash console.
 The default shell for Kudu Bash is `sh`, list of available shells can be listed by `cat /etc/shells`